Upcoming Webinar: PAVS 101: Assessing Patient Physical Activity Levels

-The EIM Research Learning Collaborative is a new initiative to bring together peers to learn, share and apply best practices from the academic research community combined with the wisdom of front-line community service providers.
+The EIM Research Learning Collaborative (RLC) is a new initiative to bring together peers to learn, share and apply best practices from the academic research community combined with the wisdom of front-line community service providers.
 The EIM Research Learning Collaborative will focus on the dissemination, adoption and adaptation of best practices for integrating physical activity (PA) into diverse health systems, creating systemic changes to promote physical activity as an integral part of patient care and population health.

 Potential areas of exploration within the EIM Research Learning Collaborative include: